 As previously announced, Patrice Rankine and Sasha-Mae Eccleston will serve as guest editors of a future issue of TAPA with the theme of race, racism, and Classics (issue 153:1, to appear April 2023).
-Their detailed call for papers, along with instructions and deadlines for submission, follows.
+Covid-19 and the global Movement 4 Black Lives have highlighted the extent to which racism is a public health emergency whose reach extends across the Black Atlantic and far beyond.
+In light of these deeply imbricated developments of 2020 (and 2021), this volume becomes even more timely.
+A detailed call for papers, along with submission instructions, follows.

 Race and Racism: Beyond the Spectacular